rbishop/butterflies/README.md

-# Indian
+# Butterflies

-Indian is an experimental web server for Ruby applications that takes advantage of modern Linux kernel (version 3.14+) features and threads.
+Butterflies is an experimental web server for Ruby applications that takes advantage of modern Linux kernel (version 3.14+) features and threads.

 ## Design

-Indian is inspired by the Erlang HTTP web server Cowboy.
+Butterflies is inspired by the Erlang HTTP web server Cowboy.
 While we can't emulate everything Cowboy does in Ruby, due to the differences between Ruby and Erlang, we can borrow a little bit from Cowboy's design.